The Global Network of Forest Science Cooperation

 About Unit

-We plan to highlight one tropical forest tree pests and diseases every 6 months on the Working Party website so that members are more aware of potential disease threats to tropical forest trees and can be kept up-to-date on current research developments in the tropics.
+We plan to highlight one tropical forest tree pest and disease every 6 months on the Working Party website or in the IUFRO newsletter, so that members are more aware of potential disease threats to tropical forest trees and can be kept up-to-date on current research developments in the tropics.
 We will also be posting a list of names of researchers and their contacts on this website so as to encourage information exchange among fellow researchers.
-We also plan to run a workshop on tropical pests and diseases in 2012.
+We also plan to run a workshop on biological control of pests and diseases in the tropics in 2016.

 State of Knowledge